 by Matt Sment & Mike Lutes

-In warm water sport fishing, Smallmouth Bass just may be the ultimate match for Tenkara.
-It’s a fish that is native to North America, and while it requires warmer water, it thrives in structure and current conditions similar to those favored by trout.
+In warm water sport fishing, smallmouth bass just may be the ultimate match for tenkara.
+It’s a fish that is native to North America.
+While it requires warmer water, it thrives in structure and current conditions similar to those favored by trout.
 It is an opportunistic and aggressive feeder.
 Smallmouth are known to hunt on the move, but often launch explosive strikes from ambush positions near structure.
 Once hooked, they are ferocious fighters!
 Once for ounce, there is simply no better fight out there.
-On a Tenkara rod, every 12-inch fish is a thrill ride, and anything 15 inches and up feels like a clash between titans!
+On a tenkara rod, every 12-inch fish is a thrill ride.
+Anything 15 inches and up feels like a clash between titans!

 While we have spent time fishing smallmouth streams with “big fish” rods, we found them to be an overmatch for the size of the fish we were catching.
 One might consider making the leap into “bigger fish” rods if they are regularly targeting 16+ inch Bass or fishing in heavier current and larger/deeper water, but for creeks and streams, we recommend you stick with “regular” rods to maximize the excitement!

 Our usual rigging is about 12-16 of line, depending on the size of the water we are fishing.
-Fishing a line length that is longer than the rod does increase the difficulty in keeping line off the water, but as we’ve discussed, that is not a big issue in bass fishing.
+Fishing a line length that is longer than the rod does increase the difficulty in keeping line off the water.
+However, that is not a big issue in bass fishing.

 On average, we are fishing 30-36 foot systems and making casts in the 25-35 foot range.
 We tend to use systems on the shorter side when fishing solo because that makes landing the fish a bit easier.
 When you’ve got a buddy nearby that can assist with the landing, don’t be afraid to stretch out to longer lengths if you want to experiment!